Cervical cancer testing and prevention

 It is recommended that you have a cervical screening test every:

-• 3 years if you have a weakened immune system, for example, if you are living with HIV/AIDS or have had an organ transplant
+- 3 years, for people with a weakened immune system, for example, if you are living with HIV/AIDS or have had an organ transplant

-• 2 years, for those with a history of positive cervical screening results
+- 2 years, for people with a recent history of abnormal cervical screening test results or who have been discharged from colposcopy to a 2-year screening interval

 Some public health units, sexual health clinics and community health centres also provide cervical screening tests.
 Call a location near you to see if they offer cervical screening tests.